Easy vegetarian sushi bowls with perfect sushi rice will be your new favorite dinner! Topped with delicious avocado, edamame, and cucumber.

 I’ve always been partial to vegetarian sushi, and these vegetarian sushi bowls have all of my favorite Japanese takeout flavors.
 Except they don’t have the high price tag, or the hassle of making my own sushi rolls.
 Seriously a win-win!

 I’ve partnered up with BUBBL’R to bring you the best at home takeout dinner.
 When I think of fruits that pair well with sushi, mango is always the first one to come to mind.
 I had a feeling that their blood orange mango mingl’r would taste amazing with these sushi bowls, and I was definitely right!
 Highly recommend.
 You can find out where to buy BUBBL’R here.

 What Sushi Sauce Should I Use?

 Maybe it’s just me, but I feel like the obvious answer here is sriracha mayo.
 Is there any better sauce for sushi?
 I mean, you could definitely go with the classic soy sauce or Tamari, but sriracha mayonnaise is definitely my favorite choice.

-A lot of recipes for sriracha mayo use lemon juice, and I just find the flavor to be SO much better with lime juice.
+A lot of recipes for sriracha aioli use lemon juice, and I just find the flavor to be SO much better with lime juice.
 Lime juice is naturally a bit sweeter and more mellow, which makes the best sauce.
 I also find that I don’t have to add any sweeteners (like honey, agave, or maple syrup) when I use lime juice – which is another win in my book.

 Best Sushi Bowl Toppings